Eyelid SurgeryConveniently located to serve Chicago and North Shore

 Is Eyelid Surgery covered by my insurance?

-Cosmetic Eyelid Surgery is not covered by insurance, because it is an elective surgery.
-In cases where there is functional eyelid problems, insurance may cover the functional part of the surgery, but the cosmetic Eyelid Surgery will not be covered.
+Cosmetic Eyelid Surgery is not covered by insurance, because it is elective surgery.
+In cases where there are functional eyelid problems, insurance may cover the functional part of the surgery, but the cosmetic Eyelid Surgery will not be covered.